-There’s a bit of irony in the fact that Leo Fender, creator of the first solidbody electric guitar to be mass-produced, wasn’t known as the adventurous sort.
-Rather, history tells us he was a pragmatic, downright conservative guy for whom form very much followed function – a fact borne out in the bread-and-butter realities exhibited by the Telecaster.
+There’s irony in the fact that Leo Fender, creator of the first solidbody electric guitar to be mass-produced, wasn’t the adventurous sort.
+Rather, history tells us he was a pragmatic, conservative guy for whom form very much followed function – a fact borne out in the bread-and-butter realities exhibited by the Telecaster.

 Gibson, on the other hand, spent the formative late ’50s in a state of lag.
 Though it ruled the hollowbody jazz-guitar market and its acoustic “cowboy guitars” held similar court, in the rapidly expanding world of the solidbody/rock-and-roll guitar, the Les Paul failed to catch on, and by late in the decade, Gibson was resorting to near gimmickry to gain market share.
 Ted McCarty, president of Gibson at the time and the true mind behind the Les Paul, ES-335, and other groundbreaking concepts, took it upon himself to improve his company’s lot.